AdobeDocs/campaign-classic.en/help/integrations/using/pipeline-monitoring.md

 * average-trigger-processing-time-ms: average time spent parsing the triggers data.
 * is-JS-processor: value "1" if this thread uses the custom JS.
-* trigger-discarded: number of messages that were discarded after too many retries due to processing errors.
-This indicator should be zero.
+* trigger-discarded: number of messages that were discarded after too many retries due to processing errors. **This indicator should be zero**.
-* trigger-failures: number of processing errors in the JS.
-This indicator should be zero.
+* trigger-failures: number of processing errors in the JS. **This indicator should be zero**.
 * trigger-received: number of messages received from the queue.

 * Settings: they are set in the config files.